blocknetdx/documentation/docs/wallet/staking.md

 #### Staking from CLI on a VPS running Ubuntu Linux

+??? warning "Warning: If you stake on a VPS, there is *some* risk your BLOCK could be stolen if your VPS provider turns out to be malicious, or if they carelessly place a malicious actor in a privileged position."
+	The chances of this may be slim for a well-established, reputable VPS provider, yet they do exist because your wallet's private keys are exposed while staking.
+The risk of this needs to be weighed by each individual against the convenience of staking 24/7 on a remote VPS.
+Note, some VPS providers *do* offer services which enable you to easily create and control the keys used for cryptographic operations.
+[Here](https://aws.amazon.com/kms/faqs/) is an
+	example of such a service.

 ??? example "Staking from CLI on a VPS running Ubuntu Linux"
 	!!! info "Note: The instructions below assume default data directories are used for all Blocknet wallets.
 If using custom data directories, please adjust the data directory references accordingly.
 They also assume *bash* shell, the default shell for Ubuntu, is used.
 Please adjust as necessary if a different shell is used."